 - Students attempting to earn a second Undergraduate Degree may take up to a maximum 150% of the hours required (as determined by their department) to complete their second Bachelor’s degree.
 This includes the Teacher Certification Program.

 - Full-time graduate (masters) students are expected to complete their program of study within two and one half years.
-The time frame for part-time graduate students is prorated to a maximum of 54 attempted semesters with the exception of those pursuing Counselor Education where the maximum timeframe is 60 attempted semester hours.
+The time frame for part-time graduate students is prorated to a maximum of 54 attempted semesters with the exception of those pursuing Counselor Education and Social Work where the maximum time frame is 60 attempted semester hours.

 - Attempted semester hours include successfully completed coursework, accepted transfer credit hours, incompletes, withdrawals – official and unofficial - as well as credit hours resulting from change in major declaration.
 An NEIU student may repeat coursework once in order to receive a higher grade.
 Each attempt counts within maximum time frame requirements.
 Withdrawals do not count as repeat coursework.

 Financial Aid Warning, Probation & Suspension

-Students will be notified at the end of each semester if they are in a warning, suspension status or approaching maximum time frame from by Financial Aid.
+Students will be notified at the end of each semester if they are in a warning, suspension status or approaching maximum time frame by Financial Aid.
 New students who fail to meet the minimum grade point average and/or pace requirements for their first term will be placed on warning status for the following term.
 Continuing students approaching maximum time frame will be placed on a warning status when they fall within 20 semester hours of the requirement.
 Students maintain eligibility while on warning status.
 Once a student’s eligibility is suspended, all future financial aid disbursements stop.
 Students can request to be reinstated through the appeal process.
 In the instance students are reinstated on a term-by-term basis, the student will remain in a probationary status until the cumulative requirements are achieved.
 When conditions of reinstatement are not met, students will be suspended.

 Satisfactory Academic Progress Appeal Guidelines